Back to School Updates for Parents and Students

 The National School Lunch Program (NSLP) provides low or no-cost lunches to children and operates in nearly 100,000 public and nonprofit private schools (grades Pre-Kindergarten-12) and residential childcare institutions.
 During the onset of the COVID-19 pandemic, USDA Food and Nutrition Services adopted several waivers and flexibilities allowing school meals (lunch and breakfast) to be served at no-cost.

-This 2022-2023 school year, the waivers and flexibilities have not been extended, which means school meals will no longer be served to students at no-cost.
+This 2023-2024 school year, school meals will no longer be served to students at no-cost.
 However, schools who have adopted the Community Eligibility Provision (CEP) will still serve meals to students at no-cost.
 Please review this list to see if your District of Columbia Public School student is or will be attending a CEP Participating School.

 There are many students attending DC Public Schools and DC Public Charter Schools* who qualify for free and reduced lunch.
 For DC Public School Students, to determine eligibility for free and reduced lunch, a student must meet one of the following requirements:

 - qualify via direct certification (students receiving SNAP or TANF benefits, children in foster care, or children who identify as unhoused, migrant, or runaway) OR